alexbhatt/epidm/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-* Update on CRAN submisison from comments to remove print() calls and add DESCRIPTION URLs
+* This is a new release; resubmission following comments to remove links from Description.